 10% this coming January meaning households could be paying up to £50 more

 It’s that time of the year again when we set up the Christmas lights, turn the heating on, and then come January, gasp at the numbers on the invoice!
-According to the Telegraph, energy prices are set to increase by 10% this coming January meaning households could be paying up to £50 more on their annual electricity bills .
+According to the Telegraph, rise in energy prices are set to increase by 10% this coming January meaning households could be paying up to £50 more on their annual electricity bills .
 With the costs of gas companies must pay rising, it comes as no surprise that the Big Six are taking full advantage of justifying why energy prices are at a record high.

 “Warm Home discount”